beldenge/Zenith/zenith-inference/README.md

 ### RemoveLastRowCipherTransformer
 Removes the last row of the cipher.
 This is useful for block ciphers where the last row contains mostly jibberish.
 ### TranspositionCipherTransformer
 Transposes the cipher using a configured column key.
+The column key should be specified as lowercase alpha characters in parenthesis, e.g. ```TranspositionCipherTransformer(baconisgood)```
 ### UpperLeftQuadrantCipherTransformer
 Replaces the cipher with its upper left quadrant.
 ### UpperRightQuadrantCipherTransformer